 - No experience is necessary to join guided kayaking trips in Greenland.
 If you have little to no experience, be sure to let your guide know so they can give you clear instructions and keep an eye on you.

 - Very few places in Greenland will rent you a kayak without a guide.
 This is for your own safety as you are not likely familiar with the local water and weather conditions.

-- Greenland’s kayaking sessions runs mostly in the summer months from (June to Oct)
+- Greenland’s kayaking sessions run mostly in the summer months from (June to Oct)

-- A normal kayaking trip last 2-3 hours depending on the group.
-It is possible to take full day trips to explore remote fishing villages near Ilulissat.
+- A normal kayaking trip lasts 2-3 hours depending on the group.
+It is possible to take full-day trips to explore remote fishing villages near Ilulissat.

 - Group sizes range from 2-10 people with a 2 to 1 guide ratio